 I’ve been exploring the Channel Island of Guernsey for around two months now (when the weather lets me!) and recently took the coastal path from near where I’m staying in Forest to Moulin Huet Bay, on the South Coast of the island.
 Continue reading

-After three days in what turned out to be (very possibly) the dirtiest but friendliest hostel in Italy, and a complete public transport nightmare that included having to bluntly ask the man sitting opposite to stop taking pictures of me from underneath his jacket, it was going to take somewhere seriously special to pull me out of me out of my Sunday slump before I headed for Rome…luckily, I had decided to go to Positano – which is probably one of the most beautiful places I’ve ever been fortunate enough to visit.
+After three days in what turned out to be (very possibly) the dirtiest but friendliest hostel in Italy, it was going to take somewhere seriously special to pull me out of me out of my Sunday slump before I headed for Rome…luckily, I had decided to go to Positano – which is probably one of the most beautiful places I’ve ever been fortunate enough to visit.
 Continue reading

-My last night in Sardinia was spent in Alghero – a beautiful and historical city on the island’s west coast.
+My last night on Italy’s second largest island was spent in Alghero, Sardinia – a beautiful and historical city on the island’s west coast.
 I was travelling from Palau via Tempio and Sassari after staying in La Maddalena the previous evening.
-The journey from the north east of the island to the west by public transport is not for the faint hearted (if you’d like to hear me whine about travelling via bus, feel free to read A Tale or Two About…Public Transport in Sardinia!) but I desperately wanted to see the city before I left for mainland Italy so I decided it would be worth the trip.
+The journey from the northeast of the island to the west by public transport is not for the faint-hearted but I desperately wanted to see the city before I left for mainland Italy so I decided it would be worth the trip.
 Continue reading

-After the long bus journey from Baunei to San Teodoro, I was more than ready for checking in and chilling out in my room at Hotel Bonsai.
+After the long bus journey from Baunei, I was more than ready for checking in and chilling out in my room at Hotel Bonsai San Teodoro.
 Just five minutes from the bus stations, five minutes from the historical centre of San Teodoro and only a 15-minute walk to the beach, Hotel Bonsai turned out to be the perfect place to stay for the night to make the most of the town.
 Continue reading

 Solo female travellers, if you’re looking for a little romance, a dancing partner or just some company for the evening, go to Florence!
+Despite being very much not interested in dating of any kind right now, Florence had me seriously tempted.
 Continue reading